efogdev/wirelessifier/README.md

 # Wirelessifier: USB-to-BLE bridge

 **⚠️ This project is currently in development.
-Functionality is very limited and not complete.**
+Functionality is limited.**

 ## Overview